WhitmanCS370/sp24-lab12/README.md

 Verify that the cursor does not move outside the bounds of the text.

 * However, there is another bug.
 What is it?
 (If necessary, use `CTRL-C` to interrupt the program.)
+I can scroll outside the dower bound of the text
 * What are all the classes defined in this version of the file viewer application?
+ClipCursorFixed, ClipAppFixed

 ### Section 6: Viewport
 Run